aditya-nisal/DSA/Blind_75/Notes.md

 2) THREE SUM:
 Loop over the vector such that one of the number is fixed.
 Then, using a 2 pointer approach, start from first and last element and put conditions on them.

+3) CONTAINER WITH MOST WATER:
+Start with 2 pointers: one from left and other from right.
+Loop untill left pointer is less than right. ++ operator on the pointer with less length.
+Store area in a area variable and keep checking with max_area variable.
+3 Condiitons: i<j, j<i, i=j